scrabbletank/farhome-rules/monstroustreasure.md

 Armor infused with the essence of a greater demon.
 The armor is heavy, requiring 4 Strength to wear.
 Wearing the armor reduces your movement speed by 1.

-While attuned to the armor you add 2 superior dice against non magical spells.
-You have _Resistance_ 1 against fire, cold, and lightning damage.
+While attuned you gain the _Greater Demon Resistance_ feat.
 Once per day you may cast the spell _Mass Fireball_ at 7th level, using 5 superior dice for the roll.
 When a creature lands a critical attack against you you enter a rage until the end of your next turn.
 While enraged you cannot flee and must target the creature with an attack or spell on your turn.
+You have _Vulnerability 1_ to Holy damage.

+**Greater Demon Resistance** You add 2 superior dice with saving throws against non-damaging spells and have _Resistance_ 1 against fire, cold, and lightning damage.

 #### Greater Demon Cloak
 *Wondrous Item*

 A cloak infused with the scales of a Greater Demon.
-While attuned you add 2 superior dice against non-magical spells and have _Resistance_ 1 against fire, cold, and lightning dmage.
+While attuned you gain the _Greater Demon Resistance_ feat.
 Once per day you can use the *Portal of Flames* maneuver.

+**Greater Demon Resistance** You add 2 superior dice with saving throws against non-damaging spells and have _Resistance_ 1 against fire, cold, and lightning damage.

-***Portal of Flames.*** *Special Action:* 7 AP, Range 10, 3 Superior Dice</br>You are engulfed in flames, teleporting to an unoccupied location in range.
+***Portal of Flames.*** *Special Action:* 4 AP, Range 10, 3 Superior Dice</br>You are engulfed in flames, teleporting to an unoccupied location in range.
 All adjacent creatures make a Dexterity save against this roll, taking 0/3 in fire damage on fail.
 Adjacent creatures that are grappling you automatically fail this roll.

 #### Heart of Madness
 *Wondrous Item, Requires Attunement*